obiwanjacobi/Zsharp/docs/interop/zsharp.md

 ```

 - what if the overridden method is not virtual (error?)
-- what if calling base method is not available or not the direct base class (but deeper)? (error?)
+- what if calling base method is not available or not the direct base class (but deeper)? => Error!

 Implementing a (C#) `new` function to replace an old function on a class is not supported.
 Simply give the new function a (slightly) different name.
+Or allow it implicitly or give a warning or add keyword/decorator?

 > .NET class method overloads.